What Is a Mini Split? How Ductless Heat Pumps Work

 | Quick install (no ducts to run) | Cold climates need a cold-climate-rated model |

-What a mini split costs
+What does a mini split cost?

 Pricing scales mostly with the number of zones and the capacity you need: